protocol/research-website/content/posts/202103-proofs-release-6/index.md

 **[rust-fil-proofs](https://github.com/filecoin-project/rust-fil-proofs)
 v6.1.0**.
-This release contains a number of significant re-factors and performance optimizations, but we'd like to dig deeper into a couple of them and show some of the real-world impacts.
+This release contains a number of significant re-factors and performance optimizations, but we'd like to dig deeper into a couple of them to show some of the real-world impacts.

 But first, *in the realm of security,* this release ships with **[blst](https://github.com/supranational/blst) v3.3.0** as an